alemhar/Laravel7-Vue2-ChartJS/README.md

 - Clone or Download source code to a directory.
 - On the Terminal, Change Directory to the directory.

-Run MySQL Server and create database: laravel, user: root, password: [no password]
+Start Local MySQL Server and create database: laravel, user: root, password: [no password]

 - Run "composer update"
 - Run "npm install"